-2.3.7 Procedures for the approval of forest management plans (FMP)
+2.2.6 Procedures for the approval of forest management plans (FMP)

-- 1. The GFC makes a formal request via a letter to TSA and WCL holders for the submission of the FMP.
-In addition to this, a notice is published in the daily newspapers for a period of 2-4 weeks. - 2.
-Submissions shall be made on or before the 31st December of a given year. - 3.
-A letter of acknowledgement of receipt is sent to the concession holder upon receiving the plan. - 4.
-The plan is reviewed and assessed using an evaluation checklist. - 5.
-Once the assessment is completed, the concessionaire is sent a letter informing him/her of the status of the FMP.
-If the plan does not meet the requirements of the GFC, a letter along with a copy of the assessment sheet is sent to the concessionaire outlining the deficiencies of the plan. - 6.
-The concessionaire shall submit a revised plan for a second review.
+- 1. The GFC makes a formal request via a letter to large concession holders for the submission of the FMP. - 2.
+Submissions shall be made on or before the 31st December of a given year for assessment by the GFC. - 3.
+If the plan does not meet the requirements of the GFC, the concessionaire shall submit a revised plan for a second review.